 Session Title: Individual Debriefs and Action Planning

 Session Number: 17

 Time: 60-minutes

 Venue: Classroom

 Craft: n/a

-Casaian aim/ar

-To ensure all students get individual feedback and support regarding their journey towards an appropriate Coach Award assessment.
+To ensure all students get individual feedback and support regarding their journey towards an appropriate Racing Coach assessment.

 To ensure all students leave with an agreed and appropriate action plan.